jandrieu/npm-power-init/README.md

 ## Step 2 -- Configure npm-init.json
 **npm-power-init.js** looks in your home directory for a **.npm-init.json** file for configuration data.

-The config file is a template package.json with an options special property **npmPowerInitConfig** which contains the configuration settings specific to npm power init.
+The config file is a template package.json with an optional special property **npmPowerInitConfig** which contains the configuration settings specific to npm power init.
+Look in the examples directory to see how it works.

 ### Available settings
   **exec** -- An array of templated commands to run with **process.exec**